RadiantBlockchain/radiant-node/doc/build-windows.md

 ### Building BCHN installer

-To build a Windows installer for BCHN you need a newer version of the `nsis` package than is availiable in Ubuntu 18.04.
+To build a Windows installer for BCHN you need a newer version of the `nsis` package than is available in Ubuntu 18.04.
 To install a newer `nsis` from Ubuntu 19.10 Eoan you can do:

 ```bash